 The result of sentencing may not really mean the ‘end of the world’ for an offender.

-This is because there are still post-sentencing options that the offender and his Los Angeles criminal attorney can utilize to either reduce the sentence or in some cases, make the guilty party a free man.
+This is because there are still post-sentencing options that the offender and his Los Angeles criminal defense attorney can utilize to either reduce the sentence or in some cases, make the guilty party a free man.

 The following are post-sentencing options and their descriptions: